ciarangreene84/hybrid_relational_document_example/README.md

 In the above example, we have an Account entity.
 In the data access layer (and database), we have an AccountId, Type, Name, ObjectDocument and ObjectHash.
 The AccountId, Type and Name are *universal* properties, meaning that *all* deployments of the system will have Accounts with those properties.

+We also have two types of Account; a CustomerAccount and a CorporateAccount.
+Both of these inherit from the base Repository.Account and therefore have the universal properties.
+However the CustomerAccount has a DateOfBirth, Nationality and Sex, whereas the CorporateAccount has a BusinessNumber.
+The properties of the descendent classes are stored in the ObjectDocument.